-The process may also vary from one OEM clothing manufacturing company to another but let us try to simplify the process to make it easier for you to understand cost estimation with garments.
+The process may also vary from one apparel manufacturing company to another but let us try to simplify the process to make it easier for you to understand cost estimation with garments.

 Main Components of Garment Cost Estimation

-This must be the most significant component when it comes to garment and clothing production.
-This component accounts for the most part of garment production costs.
+Fabric is certainly the most significant cost component when it comes to garment and clothing production.
+This component often accounts for more than half of the garment production cost.

-Quantity and fabric type influence the price of the fabric and there are different types of fabric out there such as yarn, knitted, power loom, fiber (cotton, polyester, blended fabric, silk etc.).
-These different types of fabric vary from one to another in terms of price and the cost could also be affected by other parameters like availability and fabric specs.
+Quantity and fabric type influence the price of the fabric and depend on the different types of fabric out there such as yarn, knitted, power loom, fiber (cotton, polyester, blended fabric, silk etc.).
+These different types of fabric vary from one to another in terms of price and which can also be affected by other parameters like availability, specs, colors and patterns needed.

-Quality of items and quantity added to cost of labor sums up the cost of trims.
-However, there are also various types of trims and like fabric, their material and types vary in terms of prices.
-It is the client’s duty to do vast research in order to come up with the specific trims perfect for their product and achieve quality without compensating their budget.
+Quality of items and quantity needed sums up the cost of trims.
+However, there are also various types of trims and like fabric their material and types vary in terms of pricing.
+It is a big advantage to do research in order to come up with the specific trims perfect for a product and achieve quality without compromising on the budget.

 3. Labor Cost